mrmoeee/shakey_snakey/docs/README.md

 ![](images/wireframe.png)

 ### Technologies
-SSSnake will be implemented using:
+Shakey Snakey will be implemented using:
 * JavaScript for implementing features, in-game events, and game logic
 * HTML5 Canvas for rendering the game
 * Webpack